 Occupational health and safety policies could have an impact not only in the workplace, but also on the environment.
-For example, the measures taken to reduce exposure to chemical agents in the work environment can also have an impact on the ecosystem.
 The possible interactions will be carefully considered when designing individual policy action or practical solutions and the possible synergies will be harnessed in the policy-making process.